ozzieba/aider/prompt_patterns.md

 > ah writing to Lance is taking forever since we're doing it one record at a time; should be in large batches (remember it's GCS); also make sure the whole process is idempotent

 > let's make the rake tasks output to a logs dir; also, # bundle exec rake production_audit:recon:all

+> ok, so mow it updates when starting a job but not after finishing... let's just have it run update_metrics every 60 seconds in a loop.
+Otherwisr let's keep the logic though (eg the EWMA stuff)

+> ok so we might as well remove the middleware and just do everything in the job, right?
+Or is there some reason to have both?
+I'll delete the middleware file, just make the rest of the cjanges

+> need to fix the job update_metrics method, it should be incrementing at the beginning and decrementing at the end.
+Also, let's have a thread that updates the metrics at startup and every 60 seconds after

+> let's add a migration numbered 55500001 that runs `CreateLanceDbIndex` on all existing batches

+> let's edit `CreateLanceDbIndex` and `BatchedCreateEmbeddingsJob` so that for each batch of 250*96 chunks, first check if lanceDB already has all the exepected rows (by chunk id) and columns, then check if we can get positions and/or embeddings from Elastic, and if that fails call `chunks_to_tokens_mapping` and Cohere.embed

+> let's make review batches have Lance tables also. after creating, call `new_table.merge_insert`.whens.execute(old_table.to_lance) for each old table

+> I don't think we can pass a lambda like that as next_callback, it won't get properly (de)serialized... let's have add a proper method to the `BulkOperation`::CreateReviewBatch class, and pass the module/class and method names plus args rather than a lambda. keep the bulkop/review batch logic in that class though, not in the lance module

+> in `BatchedCreateEmbeddingsJob`, the db query to get the relevant chunks is very expensive; it works much faster if we can add a filter WHERE chunks.id between min_chunk AND max_chunk; luckily, getting those values is not super expensive; so let's get those min and max values for the batch in `CreateLanceDbIndex`, and then pass them (optionally) into the job and use them

+> Please pull out the Lance table / embeddings creation from `ProcessingCallback` which calls `BatchedCreateEmbeddingsJob` into a standalone sidekiq job

+> so we're going to follow through on the plans in gdocs_rdlcs.md; let's start by pulling out the create_chunks transformation into its own stateless method; make the minimal changes to call it as a stateless method, pass it an arrow table with RD text, and get back an arrow table with chunks, including embeddings

+> let's add another and_then step that doesn't use the do notation, eg a "redaction" step

+> let's clean up unnecessary/stale comments in app/services/transformations, and in the code that directly uses the transformations

+> let's parallelize.
+Also, let's not move the whole zips around nor decompress them; instead, use gcsfuse to access them as regular files (I ran gcsfuse --implicit-dirs /mnt/gcs) and then 7z or whatever to extract just the DATs

+> let's use duckdb (via pycall.rb) instead of Ruby's built-in csv parsing; also, let's put all dats in /mnt/shared/oz/dats/{batch_id}-{batch name}-{timestamp}.dat

+> after verifying that the table is created, let's make sure it has approprioate scalar indices (use table.list_indices, verify the length, and if it doesn't exist use create_scalar_index(column: str, *, replace: bool = True, index_type: Literal['BTREE', 'BITMAP', 'LABEL_LIST'] = 'BTREE'))

+> for the bates range report, use duckdb joins rather than pandas apply; generally, each row should represent a contiguous range of bates numbers where all the numbers are in the same set of production files (ie, between bates_begin and bates_ned for some row in the dat file); for each such consolidated range, show me bates_begin, bates_end, production files

 ### 3. Debugging & Troubleshooting